 Price Point: Upper downtown offers a mix of Class-A (less than 10 years old) and Class-B (10-25 years old) residential properties in the same regard as Lower Downtown but with a slightly lower price point given that it is slightly removed from the hype.
 One beds can be found starting closer to the $1400s.

-A few steps east of Central Business District and a few steps north of Cap Hill, the name Uptown is often interchanged with North Capitol Hill.
+The name Uptown is often interchanged with North Capitol Hill.
+It’s a few steps east of the Central Business District and a few steps north of Cap Hill.
 The convenience of being downtown’s next door neighbor has also brought upon the rapid boom this neighborhood is experiencing.
-This provides reasonably priced, high end living options to renters while continuing to maintain its charm and liveliness of an eclectic residential area.
+This provides reasonably priced, high end living options, while maintaining the charm of an eclectic residential area.
 Here you will find coffee shops, belly-pleasing restaurants, gourmet convenience stores, and Denver’s seasoned music venues.
-If you want to be able to walk home from work downtown and are fond of having your neighborhood go-to spots, live in Uptown.
+If you want to be walking distance from downtown, and love having your neighborhood spots, live in Uptown.

 River North & Five Points

-Once BroDo reaches Park Ave, it crosses over into a different historical locale that at one time hosted iconic jazz artists and industrial warehouses—which now house current concert venues, breweries, and art galleries with some lingering presence of original structures that stand as period pieces.
+Once LoDo reaches Park Ave, it becomes a historical locale that once hosted iconic jazz artists and industrial warehouses.
+Those same buildings now house concert venues, breweries, and art galleries.
+There are some lingering original structures that stand as period pieces.

-Price point: Increasing in popularity, you will find the starting price for one beds around $1450, with some higher budget options for the newer, modern luxury apartments in the area.
+Price point: You will find the starting price for one beds around $1450, with some higher budget options for the newer, modern luxury apartments in the area.

 Rather than once containing the wares of Denver, this is a neighborhood that has always been predominantly residential.
 This district was referred to as the “Harlem of the West” because of the major jazz focus.
 Today you still see the Victorian facades of that time, most of the housing in this neighborhood built in the earlier half of the 1900s.
 Because of that, this neighborhood is going through a less rapid renovation than its artsy sister-hood, RiNo.
 Five Points may be rougher on the surface and not hold a lot of updated housing, but its rich cultural character still provides some acclaimed concert halls and neighborhood gems worth frequenting.
 If you are looking to be close to the art district with a lower price point, Five Points is a great option.